 - a.
-Following conclusion of the informal resolution/ preliminary conference stage and only after a determination by the Provost that the matter is serious enough to be addressed under the dismissal procedure, the charging party shall initiate formal charges. - b.
-The Provost shall notify the President before proceedings are initiated that charges against the faculty member will be filed by the charging party.
+Following conclusion of the informal resolution/preliminary conference stage and only after a determination by the Provost that the matter is serious enough to be addressed under the dismissal procedure, the charging party shall initiate formal charges. - The Provost shall notify the President before proceedings are initiated that charges against the faculty member will be filed by the charging party.
 The faculty member may be relieved from any or all academic duties during the proceedings at the discretion of the President if recommended by the Provost as based on consideration of advice on this matter provided by the Dismissal for Cause Review Officer.
-Such relief of duties shall be without loss of compensation. - c.
+Such relief of duties shall be without loss of compensation.

 Formal proceedings shall be deemed initiated when the charging party files with the President and with the Chairperson of the University Committee on Faculty Tenure (UCFT) a written statement of explicit charges against the affected faculty member.
+The b.

-The statement shall contain: 1) The nature of the charges; 2) the names of the witnesses, insofar as known, who will testify in support of the specific allegations; 3) the nature of the testimony likely to be presented by each of these witnesses. - d.
-The Chairperson of the University Committee on Faculty Tenure shall promptly give notice by registered mail to the affected faculty member stating the explicit charge against him or her.
-The written notice to the faculty member shall contain:
+statement shall contain: 1) The nature of the charges; 2) the names of the witnesses, insofar as known, who will testify in support of the specific allegations; 3) the nature of the testimony likely to be presented by each of these witnesses.

-1) the nature of the charges; 2) the names of the witnesses, insofar as known, who will testify in support of the specific allegations; 3) the nature of the testimony likely to be presented by each of these witnesses.